 a) you stay abreast of news in your industry and are interested in it

 b) that you know they will be interested in that subject and

 c) that you’re not just trying to sell to them – you’re adding value to them in some way.

 It’s this last point that is the key to sharing other people’s content and check out the content matrix if you’re not sure what value-adding content looks like.

 The people or businesses creating content that your audience may find interesting may be your competitors!
 Always make sure this is not the case before giving them some free promotion!

-Creating your own content is a way of demonstrating your own knowledge, skills and creativity.
-It is also far more sharable amongst your network because it is first hand social content – a rare commodity in 2016!
+Creating your own content is a way of demonstrating your own knowledge, skills, and creativity.
+It is also far more shareable amongst your network because it is first-hand social content – a rare commodity in 2016!
 Naturally, if you’re in a creative sector, this should a) be less time consuming and b) more important for your brand.
 However, creating content, in general, is very time consuming and if you haven’t the required skills to have the desired effect, your accounts can be left looking amateurish and can undermine your genuine qualities.
 So what can you do?
 The key is to play to your strengths.
 Let’s have a look at your options.

 Creating your own social media content: